EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Wizard.md

 At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.

 #### Preparing and Casting Spells
 The Wizard table shows how much mana you have to cast your wizard spells of 1st level and higher.
 To cast one of these spells, you must expend a number of mana equal to the spell’s level or higher.
-You regain all expended spell slots when you finish a long rest.
+You regain all expended mana when you finish a long rest.

 You prepare the list of wizard spells that are available for you to cast.
 To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + your wizard level (minimum of one spell).
 The spells must be of a level for which you are able to cast.

 For example, if you’re a 3rd-level wizard, you have 8 mana.
 With an Intelligence of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
-If you prepare the 1st-level spell magic missile, you can cast it at 1st-level or at 2nd-level.
+If you prepare the 1st-level spell *magic missile*, you can cast it at 1st-level or at 2nd-level.
 Casting the spell doesn’t remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.